C API Best Practices

 The following best practices can be used for managing subscriptions:

-• In the event of a Session disconnect, you can have the API reapply subscriptions that were initially added by the application when the Session is reconnected.
-To reapply subscriptions on reconnect, enable the Reapply Subscriptions Session property (SOLCLIENT_SESSION_PROP_REAPPLY_SUBSCRIPTIONS).
-Using this setting is recommended.
+) on the final subscription to ensure that all subscriptions have been processed by the event broker.
+On all other subscriptions, to increase performance, it is recommended that the application not set wait for confirm. - In the event of a session disconnect, you can have the API reapply subscriptions that were initially added by the application when the session is reconnected.
+To reapply subscriptions on reconnect, enable the reapply subscriptions session property (

 Working with iOS Applications